University of Chicago: Student organizations

 Students at the University of Chicago operate more than 400 clubs and organizations known as Recognized Student Organizations (RSOs).
 These include cultural and religious groups, academic clubs and teams, and common-interest organizations.
-Among notable student organizations are the nation's longest continuously running student film society Doc Films, the organizing committee for the University of Chicago Scavenger Hunt, and the weekly student newspaper The Chicago Maroon.
+Among notable student organizations are the nation's longest continuously running student film society Doc Films, the organizing committee for the University of Chicago Scavenger Hunt, and the student newspaper The Chicago Maroon.